akuckartz/data/README.md

 ## Description

-This repository re-publishes some open datasets for the city of Cologne and offers alternative formats and specific tools in order to facilitate the applications of that data.
-By using GitHub it should also become easy to follow changes and updates in the datasets.
+This Linked Open Data repository re-publishes some open datasets for the city of Cologne and offers alternative formats and specific tools in order to facilitate the applications of that data.

 ## Beschreibung

-Dieses Repository hält einige offene Datensätze der Stadt Köln bereit, um deren Anwendung zu erleichtern.
-Durch den Gebrauch von GitHub soll es zudem einfacher sein, Änderungen und Aktualisierungen an den Daten nachvollziehen zu können.
+Dieses Linked Open Data Repository hält einige offene Datensätze der Stadt Köln bereit, um deren Anwendung zu erleichtern.

 ## Community